 - Cancels are supported for IRS products only.

 - CME Clearing will continue to leverage the trade workflow for clearing firm interactions.
 Please refer to the clearing firm trade management API document.

 - CME will continue to support the current bunched order workflow, where the allocations contain the full trade details by leveraging the trade submission workflow.

 Risk Limit Check Models

-CME Hosted Automatic Credit Check ModelIn this risk check model, clearing members are required to set risk limits in CME Account Manager and have CME perform risk checks on their behalf.
+CME Hosted Automatic Credit Check ModelIn this risk check model, clearing members are required to set risk limits in CME Account Management Service and have CME perform risk checks on their behalf.
 The asset classes that support this workflow are futures, energy and other commodities swaps.

-CME Hosted / Explicit Claim ModelIn this risk check model, clearing members can choose to 1) set risk limits in CME Account Manager and have CME perform risk checks on their behalf or 2) perform their own credit checks and explicitly accept and reject trades in FEC.
-The risk check method can be configured at the account level during account registration in CME Account Manager.
-The ability to choose the risk check method at an account level in CME Account Manager is available for Credit Default Swaps, Interest Rate Swaps, and OTC FX asset classes.
+CME Hosted / Explicit Claim ModelIn this risk check model, clearing members can choose to 1) set risk limits in CME Account Management Service and have CME perform risk checks on their behalf or 2) perform their own credit checks and explicitly accept and reject trades in FEC.
+The risk check method can be configured at the account level during account registration in CME Account Management Service.
+The ability to choose the risk check method at an account level in CME Account Management Service is available for Interest Rate Swaps, and OTC FX asset classes.

 Broker Fees for Brokered Trades